-In response to anticipated extreme local heat and humidity conditions, the Board of Bucks County Commissioners will extend hours until 6 p.m. at three senior centers as a respite from the dangerous weather.
-The Area Agency on Aging (AAA) reminds seniors that extreme hot weather can cause serious heat-related illnesses such as heat stroke or heat exhaustion.
-Though everyone should take precautions, seniors are especially vulnerable to effects from the heat.
+In response to the National Weather Service Excessive Heat Warning currently in effect, the Board of Bucks County Commissioners will extend hours until 6 p.m. or later Monday to Friday from July 15-19, 2013 at several senior community centers as a respite from the dangerous heat and humidity.
+In addition, four senior centers will open Saturday, July 20 as noted in the schedule below.
+The county Area Agency on Aging (AAA) and Emergency Management Agency remind seniors that extreme hot weather can cause serious heat-related illnesses such as heat stroke or heat exhaustion.
+Though everyone should take precautions, seniors and children are especially vulnerable to effects from the heat.
 The best approach during a heat wave is to remain indoors with an air-conditioner or in a ventilated room with a fan.
-Unless restricted, residents are advised to drink plenty of water and/or non-alcoholic beverages to prevent dehydration, while minimizing time spent outdoors.
+Unless restricted, drink plenty of water and/or non-alcoholic beverages to prevent dehydration.
+Minimize time spent outdoors and stay out of the sun whenever possible.

 The public is encouraged to check frequently on elderly neighbors, friends and family members.
 Symptoms of a possible heat injury include faintness, dizziness, nausea, weakness, and heavy sweating.
 For more information on symptoms and treatment relating to the elderly, visit the CDC Web site http://www.bt.cdc.gov/disasters/extremeheat/elderlyheat.asp.
 As with any emergency, call 9-1-1 when necessary.
 Fans may be available through the AAA for senior residents of Bucks County (age 60+) who do not have a fan or air conditioner.
 The elderly also may call 267-880-5700 for help during this period of extreme heat.